 The Future of Iran was a Transitions Forum project that encouraged Iranians to begin thinking about the challenges they will face if, or when, they suddenly find themselves in a position to carry out major political, social and economic reforms.

-The inspiration for the project comes from 1980s Eastern Europe, a period when Polish and Hungarian economists began talking about how to privatize and de-centralize their countries’ planned economies.
+The inspiration for the project came from 1980s Eastern Europe, a period when Polish and Hungarian economists began talking about how to privatise and de-centralise their countries’ planned economies.
 At the time, such reforms were not possible.
 But a decade later they did abruptly become possible.
 Thanks to those early discussions, some people, at least, had already begun to think about what had to be done.

-In this brief video, LI's Director of Political Studies Anne Applebaum explains the motivation behind the project:
+In this brief video, Anne Applebaum explains the original motivation behind the project: